qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/plots.rst

 Polar plot
 ----------
-Generates a polar plot based on the value of an input vector layer.
+Generates a polar bar plot based on the value of an input vector layer.

 Parameters
 ..........